Sensoformer: Robust Sim-to-Real Inference on Variable-Geometry Sensor Sets via Physics-Structured Randomization: Experimental Setup

+\textbf{Synthetic Pre-training Domain.} We generate a large-scale dataset of 100,000 synthetic events using PSDR.
+To ensure the model learns generalized physics, we sample physical source parameters (parameterized by the 6-component continuous moment tensor $M_{ij}$) uniformly across the full theoretical space.
+To mimic variable network density, for events with more than 50 available stations, we randomly sub-sample a set of $30$--$50$ stations per training instance.

+\textbf{Real-world Fine-tuning Domain.} We use a high-quality catalog of 2,435 earthquakes ($M>3.0$) in Southern California \citep{yang2012computing}.
+These events feature real-world instrumental noise, 3D scattering effects, and highly irregular station coverage.

-Our training follows a two-stage curriculum: \begin{enumerate} \item \textbf{Pre-training on Synthetics:} We pre-train SourceNet for 150 epochs on the synthetic dataset using an AdamW optimizer \cite{loshchilov2017decoupled} with a learning rate of $2*10^{-4}$.
-The data is split into 80\% training, 10\% validation, and 10\% testing. \item \textbf{Fine-tuning on Real Data:} We then fine-tune the entire network on the real-world dataset.
-Due to the strong prevalence of strike-slip events, a naive fine-tuning would cause the model to forget rare mechanisms.
-To prevent this, we employ a weighted random sampler.
-We discretize the 5-D moment tensor space into bins and assign higher sampling weights to events from less populated bins (e.g., thrust or normal faulting).
-This ensures the model receives balanced exposure to all faulting types.
-The fine-tuning runs with a low learning rate of $2*10^{-6}$, with a 70\% training, 15\% validation, and 15\% testing split. \end{enumerate}
+Our training follows a two-stage curriculum.
+First, Sensoformer is pre-trained for 150 epochs on the synthetic dataset (AdamW optimizer, learning rate $2 \times 10^{-4}$).
+Then, we fine-tune the network on the real-world dataset.
+To prevent catastrophic forgetting of rare physical mechanisms, we employ a weighted random sampler that balances the exposure across all target faulting types.
+Fine-tuning uses a lower learning rate ($2 \times 10^{-6}$).